 Are you unemployed or low-income?
 Have you been laid off or received a notice of lay-off?
-If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new career.
-There is no out-of-pocket for you.
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
+There is no cost to you.
 Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
-Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
-Some markets are stronger than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the supply of certified workers is very low.
-The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
+Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
+Some markets are even better than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the amount of certified workers is very low.
+The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
 Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have management experience, one of the best job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
+If you have management experience, one of the hottest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after certification for this field.
-Forbes magazine ranked this certification second for 2019.
-Other certifications in this field include ITIL, PMI-Agile and Scrum Master
+Forbes magazine consistently ranks this certification in the top 5 each year.
+Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible executive secretaries perform many administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, assisting in every day office needs and managing the company’s general administrative requirements.
-The more skilled executive secretaries can make a surprisingly good salary if they have the necessary skills.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.
+Responsible administrative assistants perform a variety of administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, helping in every day office needs and being responsible for the company’s general administrative requirements.
+The more qualified administrative assistants can make a surprisingly good salary if they have the necessary abilities.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to aid workers get trained, certified and placed in big demand careers such as IT, cyber-security, business intelligence, project management and more.
-The idea is that there are professions in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in big demand fields to those who qualify for this grant.
-This training is designed to make your resume marketable so you can get hired and return to the workforce.
+It provides no cost training grants to assist workers get trained, certified and placed in big demand careers such as information technology, cyber-security, business intelligence, project management and more.
+The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in big demand fields to those who qualify for this grant.
+This training is intended to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
 If you qualify, everything is included, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-The three most typical classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might get approved as a Dislocated worker.
+The three most prevalent classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could get approved as a Dislocated worker.
 If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not going to school.
+For youths age 18-24, you might get approved if you are not enrolled in school.
 You must also be determined to be “suitable.”
-This is not an automatic approval.
-The process is convoluted so it is best to discuss this with us first to see if you qualify.
+This is not an entitlement.
+The process is arduous so it is best to discuss this with us beforehand to see if you qualify.

-You want a plan that can be completed in a short period of time that will boost your marketability enough to help get you placed.
-We look at the best ways to leverage your work history to add a certification that will make you attractive to hiring managers and easier to place.
+You need to select a program that can be finished in a short period of time that will boost your marketability enough to help get you placed.
+We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to place.
 Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you qualify.
+There is no charge to you if you qualify.
 Nothing to pay or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an exceptionally bureaucratic government agency.
-The steps are confusing.
-Many schools are hesitant to work with WIOA if they can avoid doing so.
-I highly advise you work with an expert.
+The steps are as clear as mud.
+Many schools are reluctant to work with WIOA if they can avoid doing so.
+I highly advise you consult with an expert.

 Yes!
-The whole intent of this program is to help you get back in the workforce.
-We have teamed up with a staffing company that has devoted a person to work at our location exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
+The whole purpose of this grant is to help you get back in the workforce.
+We have teamed up with a staffing firm that has devoted a person to work at our facility exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training needs.
 A lot of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20+ experience in higher education.
-I was also laid off from my position several years ago and struggled to get employed again because of my age.
-Luckily, I was able to get back into the workforce, but this time on the business side.
-Then I learned about the WIOA grant and understood what a godsend this could be for the unemployed or people with a low income.
+I, too, was laid off from my position several years ago and had difficulty getting employed again because of my age.
+Luckily, I got hired again, but this time on the corporate side.
+Then I discovered the WIOA grant and knew what a godsend this could be for the unemployed or people with a limited income.
 Most schools do not like working with it becase of all the bureaucratic paperwork.
-The regulations vary from one county to the next and are constantly changing.
-However, I have always been good at dealing with government bureaucracies.
-My experience working in career education gives me an in depth grasp of the many career choices and what it takes to get started.
-I now specialize in assisting veterans, out of work (and under-employed) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+The processes vary from one county to the next and are frequently changing.
+However, I have always been good at dealing with bureaucratic paperwork.
+My experience working in colleges gives me an in depth grasp of the many career options and what it takes to get hired.
+I now specialize in helping veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you qualify for!